-Ecotrust is powered by the vision of a world where people and nature thrive together.
+Who we are: Ecotrust is powered by the vision of a world where people and nature thrive together.
 Since 1991, we have partnered with local communities from California to Alaska to build new ways of living and doing business.
 From forestry to finance, food access to green building, we work to advance social equity, economic opportunity, and environmental well-being.
 Together, we are making this place we live a home that we love.
-Learn more about our work here: www.ecotrust.org
+Learn more at ecotrust.org.

 Ecotrust holds a deep commitment to equity and diversity as core principles integral to the work we do.
 As we add new members across all levels of the organization, we seek diverse perspectives that will add richness to our evolving organization and networks.